saurabheights/saurabheights.github.io/content/articles/first blog.md

 * Select the main branch and `/ (root)` folder.

 * Save the settings, and your site will be live at: `https://username.github.io`

+After you successfully created your first blog you can try out different from here for example.

+* Automate the whole process- Using github actions to upload the blog using pelican and update in the website
+* Play with different theme- To test which theme works best for you, there are many theme provided by pelican which can be customized by our choice.
+* Use the plugins- There are many plugins supported by pelican which can be used to improve your blog.
+(Adsense, Disqus)
+* Newsletter- You can run newsletter by giving readers the option to subscribe it whenever they land on your homepage.

+## Conclusion/ End result

+So now you have basic structure of blogging website.
+Now the things required to grow your blog is your hard work, dedication and blogs.